-Arrive Bangkok and check-in at the hotel.
-If your flight time allows you may choose to take an optional cruise along the city's Klongs (canals) in a traditional longtail boat.
-This is the ideal way to explore Bangkok's network of meandering waterways that branch off from the main channel of the Chao Phraya River.
-The excursion will also include visits to the Royal Barge Museum and the iconic Wat Arun, the Temple of the Dawn, which was built to represent the towering slopes of Mount Meru, the home to the gods of Khmer mythology.
+For those arriving on time our Leader plans to meet you in the hotel reception at 1pm for the welcome meeting and for those that wish, there is an optional longtail canal trip which cruises along the city's Khlongs to explore the city from Bangkok's network of backwaters that branch off the Chao Phraya River.
+The excursion will also include visits to Wat Arun, the Royal Barge Museum and the Temple of the Dawn, built to represent the towering slopes of Mount Meru - the Khmer's mythical home of the Gods.